 A: In my experience, the tall form of Mexican petunia, Ruellia brittoniana, will certainly spread to fill a given space.
 If nearby plants are short, this ruellia will shade them.

-On the other hand, there are at least three varieties of ruellia that are dwarf forms: ‘Katie’, ‘Chi Chi’ and ‘Bonita’.
+On one hand, there are at least three varieties of ruellia that are dwarf forms: ‘Katie’, ‘Chi Chi’ and ‘Bonita’.
 All yield the non-stop flowering of the tall form but are much less aggressive to neighbors.

 On the other other hand, Florida has named ruellia as an invasive plant with potential to adversely affect native habitat.
 My advice is to use caution with this plant and remove unwanted seedlings as they occur.